Jeshibu/Playnite-wiki/Playnite-5-changelog.md

 **[Download](https://github.com/JosefNemec/Playnite/releases)**

+**If you are having performance issues after updating to Playnite 5.
+Try disabling or lowering quality of background blur.
+There's currently an issue with some Intel GPUs not handling it very well.**

 **Breaking changes**
 * Some application settings won't be carried over during update and will be reset to default values
 * Changed the way Steam account linking works, re-authentication will be required